drBenway/pixi-vn-wiki/start/canvas-transition.md

 ## Dissolve transition

 The dissolve transition when:
 * shows a component, gradually increases `alpha`.
-If exist a image with the same alias, the existing image will be removed when the new image is shown.
+If a component with the same alias exists, the component will be removed when the new component transition is complete.
 * removes a component, gradually decreases `alpha`.

 This transition is created with the [`FadeAlphaTicker`](/start/animations-effects.md#fade).